I lost... Fair & Square

 P.S.: Bob, If you read this, I just wonder:

-- How did you get passed the 70 requests limitation of Twitter ?
+- How did you get past the 70 requests limitation of Twitter ?

-- How the hell did you get on this page ?!
+- How the hell did you land on this page ?!